incepter/how-react-works/packages/howreactworks/docs/intro.md

 This is a deep dive into react internals with the goal to explain the concepts put into making react the tool you've been using for a couple of years now.

-This is not a course or tutorial on how to use react, but more of an explanation of react's codebase.
-You don't need to know any of this to be a creative and successful react developer.
+This is not a course or tutorial on how to use React, but more of an explanation of React codebase.
+You don't need to know any of this to be a creative and successful React developer.

-The goal of this project is to explain how all the these things are made into react, the concepts used and the important "code paths" to mention:
+The goal of this project is to explain how all the these things are made, the concepts used and the important "code paths" to mention.
+We will go through the following list:

 - How createRoot() works
 - How root.render() works